Linda Farmer, Certified Zentangle Teacher

 This is the heart of the Zentangle Method.
 By eliminating recognizable objects or scenes – and thus the associated “thinking” that goes with them – we become totally focused on each stroke of the abstract, structured pattern-making that grows organically into the usually-surprising end result.
 This process intentionally short-circuits the restless mind and facilitates the pleasurable calm we experience in our Zentangle practice.

-Characteristics of a tangle
+Characteristics defining a tangle (aka Maria’s Rules)

-7. they are elegant, unique
+7. a tangle is elegant, unique

 Submit your pattern